 A surviving spouse is not required to file form TC-131 and should not check the box on TC-40, page 3.

-If a Federal 1041 series tax return is required to be filed for a Utah resident estate or trust, or on a non-Utah estate or trust with Utah sources of income, the fiduciary of the estate or trust must also file a Utah form TC-41, Utah Fiduciary Income Tax Return.
-For more information about filing a Utah fiduciary return, see the Utah instructions.
+If a Federal 1041 series tax return is required to be filed for a Utah resident estate or trust, or on a non-Utah estate or trust with Utah sources of income, the fiduciary of the estate or trust must also file form TC-41, Utah Fiduciary Income Tax Return.
+For more information about filing a Utah fiduciary return, see Utah Fiduciary Tax Instructions.

 The term "fiduciary" means a guardian, trustee, executor, administrator, receiver, conservator, or any person acting in any fiduciary capacity for any individual or entity.